LIFE STORY

 From London it was back to Canberra via Israel where, by coincidence, my friend from Korea in 1961, Richard Gates, was Charge d’Affaires.

-As I toured the Israeli countryside I could not help but wonder why the original Palestinian population, most of which Israel said voluntarily fled the country in 1948, had somehow decided to hand over the fertile valleys to the Jews while the remnants had chosen to remain on the arid hillside land.
+As I toured the Israeli countryside I could not help but wonder why the original Palestinian population, most of whom, Israel said, had voluntarily fled the country in 1948, had somehow decided to hand over the fertile valleys to the Jews while the remnants had chosen to remain on the arid hillside land.

 But for Canberra with its powerful pro-Israel lobby these injustices were of little concern.